 Virtual Reality technology

-Virtual Reality technology enables the creation of synthetic environments where interactivity contributes to the feeling of immersion and of realistic presence in these virtual worlds.
+Virtual Reality technology enables the creation of synthetic environments where the feeling of immersion and of realistic presence is very high.

-Augmented Reality technology allows the real-time fusion of computer-generated digital content with the real world and displays information that the user cannot directly detect with the own senses.
-Augmented Reality enhances the users’ perception and improves their interaction with the real world.
+Augmented Reality technology allows the real-time fusion of computer-generated digital contents with the real world with the aim to enhance the users’ perception and improve their interaction during the execution of specific tasks.
 Virtual Reality and Augmented Reality technologies can be used in order to develop applications in different fields: medicine, education, arts and cultural heritage, entertainment, military simulation, and manufacturing.

-The AVR Lab is member of the European Association of Virtual Reality (EuroVR) and, in collaboration with the Italian Movement of Modeling and Simulation (MIMOS), annually organizes the Workshop “Medicine Meets Virtual Reality: Applications in Italy of Virtual Reality in Medicine and Surgery”.
+The AVR Lab is member of the European Association for Virtual and Augmented Reality (EuroVR) and annually organizes the International Conference on Augmented and Virtual Reality (SALENTO AVR).